bytestring-net/bevy_lunex/README.md

 ));
 ```

-`UiLink` is what is used to define the custom hierarchy.
+`UiLink` is what is used to define the the custom hierarchy.
 It uses `/` as the separator.
 If any of the names don't internally exist inside the parent `UiTree`, it will create them.

-As you can see in the terminal (If you have added `UiDebugPlugin`), the final structure looks like this:
+As you can see in the terminal (If you have added a `UiDebugPlugin`), the final structure looks like this:
 ```rust
 > MyUiSystem == Window [pos: (x: 0, y: 0) size: (x: 100%, y: 100%)]
     |-> Root == Window [pos: (x: 20, y: 20) size: (x: -40 + 100%, y: -40 + 100%)]
     |    |-> Rectangle == Solid [size: (x: 1920, y: 1080) align_x: 0 align_y: 0]
 ```

 Quite simple, isn't it?
 Best part is, that by relying on components only, you are potentially able to hot-reload UI or even stream UI over the network.
 The downside is, that by relying on strings to link entities, we are giving up some safety that Rust provides.
 But I am all for using the right tools for the right task.
-By putting away some safety, we can remove some of the bothersome bloat that would otherwise be required for such application.
+By putting away some safety, we can skip the bothersome bloat that would otherwise be required for such application.

 ### Nodes & Units

 There are multiple nodes in `UiLayout`.
-* `Window` - Defined by _point_ and _size_, it is not influenced by ui context and is absolutely positioned.
+* `Window` - Defined by _point_ and _size_, it is not influenced by UI context and is absolutely positioned.
 * `Solid` - Defined by _size_ only, it will scale to to fit the parenting node.
-It is not influenced by ui context.
+It is not influenced by UI context.
 * `Div` - Defined by _padding_ & _margin_.
-Dictates the ui context.
+Dictates the UI context.
 It uses styleform paradigm, very similar to HTML.

 > [!WARNING]
 > `Div` is not finished, it's WIP, please refrain from using it.

-This library comes with several ui units.
+This library comes with several UI units.
 They are:

 * `Ab` - Stands for absolute, usualy `Ab(1)` = **1px**
 * `Rl` - Stands for relative, it means `Rl(1.0)` == **1%**